 Hardware Security Modules (HSMs) may possess controls that provide tamper evidence such as logging and alerting and tamper resistance such as deleting keys upon tamper detection.
 Each module contains one or more secure cryptoprocessor chips to prevent tampering and bus probing.

-Many HSM systems have means to securely backup the keys they handle either in a wrapped form via the computer’s operating system or externally using a smart card or some other security token.
+Many Hardware Security Module (HSM) systems have means to securely backup the keys they handle either in a wrapped form via the computer’s operating system or externally using a smart card or some other security token.

 Because HSMs are often part of a mission-critical infrastructure such as a public key infrastructure or online banking application, HSMs can typically be clustered for high availability.
 Some HSMs feature dual power supplies and field replaceable components such as cooling fans to conform to the high-availability requirements of data center environments and to enable business continuity.